Menu

 Registration of Distance Programs

-SUNY Downstate Health Sciences University’s degree and certificate programs delivered through distance education are registered with the State University of New York (SUNY) and the New York State Education Department (NYSED).
+SUNY Downstate Health Sciences University’s degree and certificate programs delivered through distance education are registered with The State University of New York (SUNY) and the New York State Education Department (NYSED).

 The State Authorization Reciprocity Agreement (SARA) is a national initiative to provide more access to online courses while maintaining compliance standards with state regulatory agencies.
 SARA is a voluntary agreement among its members states that allows institutions to provide online courses outside of their own state borders by seeking and maintaining state approvals via a streamlined process.
 To learn more about SARA, visit: nc-sara.org.
 New York State joined SARA on December 9, 2016 and the National Council for State Authorization Reciprocity Agreements (NC-SARA) approved institutional participation for SUNY Downstate Health Sciences University.